 The Hobbs Act can be used to prosecute bribery even though it is traditionally thought of as the robbery statute.
 United States v.
 Evans, 504 U.S. 255 (1992). “[T]he offense is completed at the time when the public official receives a payment in return for his agreement to perform specific official acts; fulfillment of the quid pro quo is not an element of the offense.”

 The RICO Act (18 USC 1962)

 The RICO Act makes it makes it unlawful for a public official, “employed by or associated with any enterprise engaged in, or the activities or which affect interstate or foreign commerce, to conduct or participate . . . in the conduct of such enterprise’s affairs through a pattern of racketeering activity.”
 A Hobbs Act violation can become a basis for a RICO Act prosecution when there are two or more shareable or indictable or punishable predicate offenses.
 The RICO Act makes the public official subject to higher penalties than under the Hobbs Act.
 A conviction under the RICO Act (with predicate acts of bribery) carries a potential 20-year sentence.

 The laws surrounding public corruption can be complex.
 Charges can be brought at the state or federal level.
-If you are charged with or investigated for public corruption, reach out to our attorneys for the most up-to-date laws, their application, and a strategy session.
+If you are charged with or investigated for public corruption, reach out to our federal criminal defense attorneys for the most up-to-date laws, their application, and a strategy session.